kindziora/klaster.js/README.md

 ##Description

-javascript UI framework, using mvc pattern, scopes and two way databinding.
+progressive javascript UI framework, using mvc pattern, scopes and two way databinding.
 It aims on rich frontend experiences and simplicity.

 ##goals